sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/gettingstarted/RunSARLAgentJava.md

-# Run SARL Agent from a Java Program
+# Run SARL Agent from a Java or SARL Program

 [:Outline:]

 For running an agent, you must launch this agent on the runtime environment.
-This document explains how to launch an agent on any SARL Run-time Environment (SRE) from a Java program.
+This document explains how to launch an agent on any SARL Run-time Environment (SRE) from a Java program or SARL class.

 The default SRE is the [Janus platform](http://www.janusproject.io).